pkra/peterkrautzberger.org/_posts/2010/2010-10-07-gain-conference-retrospectively-conclusion.md

 **cons**

-*   social networks, social media, internet based cooperations <span class="caps">FAIL</span>
+*   social networks, social media, internet based cooperations FAIL
     *   For a networking conference the lack of considerations of internet based networking was pretty shocking.
 Every (young) researchers knows that digital communication is the key for a productive future.
 The total lack of talking about this did not mean that this is a triviality and does not need to be repeated.
 It unfortunately meant that the funding organisations are still in tight control of non-digital natives who don’t understand what potential is already there and how much more is yet to be achieved through online collaborations.
 Of course, the funding landscape does not accommodate such collaborations for the very same reason, so there was no need for this if you focus on available tools.
 But the vision was clearly lacking.
 *   Deutsch, Deutsch, Deutsch
     *   The whole conference was too German-centric.
 I grew up in Schengen-country, I don’t know borders in Europe.
 Europe is my home, Germany my local variant to Europe.
 Of course, I’m exaggerating.
 Nevertheless, the funding agencies need to think European.
 And we’re not doing that.
-The shameful number is (I believe but find no links) 8% non-German professors which (I believe) gets cut to 3% if you exclude Austrian and Swiss professors.
+The shameful number is (I believe but find no links) 8<span>%</span> non-German professors which (I believe) gets cut to 3<span>%</span> if you exclude Austrian and Swiss professors.
 All the talk about brain drain vs brain gain vs brain circulation.
 What’s the point if this is only focused on German researchers?
 The one thing that makes the American system fascinating is its openness towards foreigners.
 And if the German system cannot even open up to the rest of Europe than it’s never going to become as interesting a system.
 Similarly, if you want those well-educated people back from North-America then you should be happy if you can get them back to the EU.
 Obviously, that might not be possible with your money (although, why not for neighboring countries?), but this kind of conference needs to get a European equivalent.
 Maybe there we could at least get the [information that is already available](http://www.dfg.de/download/pdf/dfg_magazin/wissenschaftliche_karriere/heisenberg_treffen_2010/erc_foerderung.pdf) (cf. the post on the field-specific breakout session).
 *   Federal politicians can do more
     *   As mentioned in the posts, the federal politicians felt that they were the wrong people to talk to since universities are outside federal control.
 That might be, but funding is not.
 And most definitely European initiatives are not.
 Also, remember the talk about the American system?
 That it’s bad for American researchers to spend time outside of the US-system?
 Hello federal politicians?
 International relations are your thing, are they not?
 Get in there, turn the tables, get the smartest American researchers to Europe and Germany, try initiatives that break up this crust!
 Really, if politicians think there’s nothing that needs to be done on an international level, we probably shouldn’t vote for them next time.
 *   State politicians were missing